 Intervertebral disc disease in dogs

-Thoracolumbar intervertebral disc herniation (TL IVDH) is known to have a lifetime prevalence of ~20% in the Miniature Dachshund, and is fatal in 25% of cases.
+Intervertebral disc disease (IVDD) is known to have a lifetime prevalence of ~20% in the Miniature Dachshund, and is fatal in 25% of cases.
 There is a perception that dogs which are more severely affected require decompressive surgery to recover ambulation, and a small amount of evidence to support this.
 The severe clinical signs are distressing to owners and further compounded by high financial costs of cross sectional imaging and surgery.
-It is however known that some dogs will recover without the need for surgery, and in 2017 I carried out an extensive data mining exercise which showed that recovery rates of dogs suffering from TL IVDH treated with medical therapy are similar to those following surgical management in all grades of severity except the most severely affected dogs (Freeman and Jeffery, JSAP 2017: 58, 199-204).
+It is however known that some dogs will recover without the need for surgery, and in 2017 I carried out an extensive data mining exercise which showed that recovery rates of dogs suffering from thoracoolumbar IVDD treated with medical therapy are similar to those following surgical management in all grades of severity except the most severely affected dogs (Freeman and Jeffery, JSAP 2017: 58, 199-204).

-Ultimately we aim to provide an answer to the key question: In dogs suffering acute severe TL IVDH, which cases genuinely require surgical treatment, and which may recover just as well with medical management
+Ultimately we were unable to provide an answer to the key question: In dogs suffering acute severe thoraclumbar IVDD, which cases genuinely require surgical treatment, and which may recover just as well with medical management, since in this cohort at least, almst all recovered with medical management alone.

-There are many other unanswered questions surrounding the role of calcification in the pathogenesis of intervertebral disc extrusion in dogs as well as humans.
+There are many other unanswered questions surrounding the pathogenesis of intervertebral disc extrusion in dogs as well as humans.

 Some of the key questions we have are: